 BucketName: !Ref BucketName

-- As soon as you define a parameter type to be one of SSM parameter types, CloudFormation will actually retrieve the value of that key from systems manager parameter store and use it.
+- As soon as you define a parameter type to be one of the SSM parameter types, CloudFormation will actually retrieve the value of that key from the systems manager parameter store and use it.

 - If you are referencing an SSM parameter in your template which doesn’t exist, you will get a validation error

-Tell me one thing, have you noticed that, there is no version involved here.
+Tell me one thing, have you noticed that, there is no version involved here?

 That means, anytime when you are doing any stack operation, CloudFormation will fetch the current value at the time of operation and use it.